ZhaoBuyan/ZhaoBuyan/README.md

 ## 👋 Hi, I'm ZhaoBuyan

-- 🎓 Computer Science student, Class of 2028
+- 🎓 Software Engineering student, Class of 2028
 - 🔭 Currently building: **E-Vote** — an AI-powered online voting system
-- 📚 Coursework: 408 (Data Structures, OS, Computer Networks, CO) · Database Systems · Software Engineering
-- 📖 Reading *OSTEP* (Operating Systems: Three Easy Pieces) — learning OS in English, one chapter at a time
 - 🧑‍💻 Languages: C · C++ · Python · JavaScript
-- 🌱 Always open to collaboration and interesting projects
+- 📖 Reading *OSTEP* (Operating Systems: Three Easy Pieces) to understand how systems really work
+- 🤖 Exploring how LLMs can be integrated into practical applications
 - 📫 Reach me: zpq3329596696@foxmail.com

+---

+### 🧭 What drives me

+I enjoy building things that actually work — but I also want to understand what's happening underneath.

+That's why I'm learning C and operating systems alongside full-stack development.
+It's not about "being good at everything."
+It's about being able to reason about systems from the hardware up.

 ---